 The fix: use the Vulkan backend.
 Vulkan accesses both dedicated VRAM and the GTT (Graphics Translation Table) dynamically.
 On my 56GB system this means about 48-50GB of GPU-addressable memory with no reboot, no VGM changes, no BIOS fiddling.

-Also worth noting: ollama has no native gfx1150 support for the 890M, and forcing HSA_OVERRIDE_GFX_VERSION results in performance that’s slower than CPU-only.
+Also worth noting: ollama has no native support for gfx1150 (AMD’s internal architecture ID for the 890M), and forcing HSA_OVERRIDE_GFX_VERSION results in performance that’s slower than CPU-only.
 Don’t bother with it on this hardware.

 Installing Lemonade Server